GreenX2023/GreenX_Project/README.md

 SERVER:

-steps to start backend server :-
+Scripts to start server are in server/scripts folder.

-1. After cloning repo visit the server folder on your terminal and install node modules.
-   >> cd server
+For visual studio code run option on top will run the install and run script by default.

+Script Files Details :-

+To install node modules and populate local database and run server (First time)

-   >> npm i
+>> installAndRun.bat

-2. Run the start script.
+To run server with local database

-   >> npm start
+>> runLocal.bat

-   for atlas database connection
+To run server with atlas database

-   >> npm run startLocal

-   for local mongodb connection

-For Local DB population with dummy data :-

-run greenxDummy.js file in db folder.

->> node db/greenxDummy.js
+>> runAtlas.bat